McKinsey's Shivanshu Gupta: Indian auto component industry to benefit from global trade shifts - www.lokmattimes.com

 McKinsey's Shivanshu Gupta: Indian auto component industry to benefit from global trade shifts

-New Delhi [India], September 12 : Shivanshu Gupta, Senior Partner at global management consulting firm McKinsey on Friday said ...
+New Delhi [India], September 13 : Shivanshu Gupta, Senior Partner at global management consulting firm McKinsey, on Friday said ...

-New Delhi [India], September 12 : Shivanshu Gupta, Senior Partner at global management consulting firm McKinsey on Friday said he believes the disruption in global trade flow can come as a shot in the arm for Indian auto component makers - both on the ICE and EV front.
+New Delhi [India], September 13 : Shivanshu Gupta, Senior Partner at global management consulting firm McKinsey, on Friday said he believes the disruption in global trade flow can come as a shot in the arm for Indian auto component makers - both on the ICE and EV front.

 "...there is a lot of trade flow disruption that is happening in the world, which is also creating opportunity for us (India)," Gupta told ANI, on the sidelines of the Automotive Component Manufacturers Association of India's annual event here in the national capital.